New York police investigating Tessa Majors death ask for public's help finding boy - Local News 8

 Police investigating the deadly stabbing of Barnard College freshman Tessa Majors in New York said Friday on social media that they are looking for a male individual in connection with the case.

+New York Police Department officials said Saturday they would like to question the boy.

-Rodney Harrison, chief of detectives with the New York Police Department, tweeted: “The New York City Police Department requests assistance from the public in locating this individual.
+Rodney Harrison, chief of detectives, had tweeted: “The New York City Police Department requests assistance from the public in locating this individual.
 All calls are kept strictly confidential.”

-Harrison also tweeted several photos of the boy police want to locate but did not provide a name.
-He didn’t say whether the youth was considered a suspect.
+Harrison tweeted several photos of the boy police want to locate but did not provide a name.

-Majors, 18, was walking on Manhattan’s Morningside Park last week when she was attacked, Harrison has said.
+Majors, 18, was walking in Manhattan’s Morningside Park last week when she was attacked, Harrison has said.

 A 13-year-old boy from Manhattan was arrested a day after the stabbing.
 They said the teen was charged with second-degree murder, first-degree robbery and criminal possession of a weapon.

-Earlier this week in court, Det.
-Wilfredo Acevedo testified the suspect told him he went to the park with two other people with the intention of robbing someone.
+Earlier this week in court, Detective Wilfredo Acevedo testified the suspect told him he went to the park with two other people with the intention of robbing someone.

 The teen said that at some point before the attack, one of the other two people dropped a knife on ground and he picked it up and handed it back to them, Acevedo said.